PineappleJohn/fabric-docs/develop/mixins/custom-event.md

     <Your returned type> interact(<Any function parameters>);
 ```
 <sup> You don't need to name it EVENT, it's just customary. </sup> <br/>
 Your mixin class might have a specific return type, sometimes it's primitive.
 If it is an ```ActionResult``` or a derivative of one, sometimes you might have return it with ```ActionResult.PASS```, this is recomended as it won't interfere with other mods or the games processing.
-Also, you may benifit from adding Javadoc comments
+Also, you may benifit from adding Javadoc comments.
 ```
 /**
  * Callback for <YourCallback>